KirbyPhillips/Mobile_Sales_and_Trend_Analysis/README.md

 **This data model allows this analysis to:**

-- Track Revenue (14,525,413), Units Sold (18,548), and Transactions (366) at transaction level and aggregate across any combination of brand, model, country, city, age group, gender, sales channel, and payment type..
+- Track Revenue (14,525,413), Units Sold (18,548), and Transactions (366) at transaction level and aggregate across any combination of brand, model, country, city, age group, gender, sales channel, and payment type.
-- Analyse month-over-month and year-to-date performance for all 5 core metrics using time intelligence measures built on a Power Query Calendar table.
+- Analyse month-over-month performance for all 5 core metrics using time intelligence measures built on a Power Query Calendar table.
-- Compare average selling price across countries, brands, age groups, and genders — surfacing pricing gaps such as Pakistan at 619 versus the overall average of 784.
+- Compare average selling price across countries, brands, age groups, and genders - surfacing pricing gaps such as Pakistan at 619 versus the overall average of 784.
 - Drill down from country to city level using the Geography hierarchy, from brand to model to storage to colour using the Product hierarchy, and from year to day using the Date hierarchy.
 - Apply conditional formatting dynamically across visuals to surface the highest and lowest performing months, brands, and metrics without manual configuration.